 This Journal has general comments about stress.
 Some of the Reference Reading material at the end offers extended commentary and considerations.

-Stress is an unavoidable component of our daily lives which can be mitigated by a variety of approaches which include nutrition, exercise, and a vast number of mind-body techniques.
+Stress is an unavoidable component of our daily lives which can be mitigated by a variety of approaches which include proper nutrition, exercise, sleep hygiene, and a vast number of mind-body techniques.
 Stress always has biochemical and psycho-emotional components to consider.

 In response to stress, the hormone corticotrophin-releasing factor (CRF) is released from the hypothalamus.
 A primary function of CRF is to act on the anterior pituitary to stimulate the release of adrenocorticotropic hormone (ACTH), which in turn stimulates the synthesis of cortisol, glucocorticoids, mineralocorticoids, and DHEA in the adrenal gland.